wp-plugins/social-media-widget/readme.txt

 For help, you can send an e-mail to brifreytag_at_gmail.com or get ahold of me via twitter at @brianfreytag

 == Changelog ==
+1.2 -
+* Fixed issue with RSS URL being reset after save in the widget control panel (did not affect functionality, but caused confusion)
+* Added support for Orkut
+* Added Cutout icon pack
+* Changed default image alt and title tags to Widget title (i.e. if widget title is Follow Me, Facebook alt/title tags are "Follow Me on Facebook."
+If it is Follow Us, alt/title is "Follow Us on Facebook)
+* Cleaned up image location code from the WP_CONTENT_URL to the WP_PLUGIN_URL function to attempt to correct some file location issues with Windows servers.

 1.1.2 - Fixed an issue with LinkedIn icons not appearing

 1.1.1 - Fixed an issue with some users plugin.php breaking at line 339.